 Cline School of Music and School of Theatre Present 'Brigadoon'

-**UPDATE**This show is postponed until September 2020.
-Specific dates for the production have not been set.
-If you have already purchased tickets, please contact the Billingsley Theatre Ticket Office at 864-977-7185 or email Marnie Daniel.
+**UPDATE**This show has been canceled.
+If you purchased tickets, please contact the Billingsley Theatre Ticket Office at 864-977-7185 or email Marnie Daniel.

 Tigerville, SC (March 13, 2020) The North Greenville University (NGU) Cline School of Music and School of Theatre are collaborating to bring Lerner and Lowe’s “Brigadoon” to the NGU theatre stage for their spring production.